 Question: What made you decide to write a book about a 1980 murder case, of all things?

 Answer: It may be the most compelling murder case in Virginia history.
 It's a case that I have been very interested in since I first heard about it in the 1980’s.
-The missing girl, Gina Renee Hall, attended the same college I did, Radford University, several years before me.
+Gina Renee Hal, attended the same college I did, Radford University, several years before me.
 I was an editor for the university newspaper my senior year; and first wrote about the case in an editorial back in 1987.
 Like so many people, it troubled me that her body had never been discovered and also amazed me that someone could be convicted of murder without the victim's body.
 I mean, how could the prosecution even prove she was dead without her body, right?
-And one of the biggest urban myths in Virginia is that Gina Hall’s body was secretly buried by the killer, Steve Epperly, under the cement of the Dedmon Center sports arena at RU, when it was under construction back in 1980.
+And a big urban myth in Virginia is that Gina Hall’s body was secretly buried by the killer, Steve Epperly, under the cement of the Dedmon Center sports arena at RU, when it was under construction back in 1980.
 Epperly was employed as a grounds maintenance worker on campus and had access to the construction site.
 As the years went by, I would often hear the case referenced as Virginia’s first “No Body” murder conviction.
 I have friends who are attorneys and have told me they studied the landmark case and court trial in law school.
 When the internet era rolled around, I found myself googling "Gina Renee Hall" every few weeks, hoping an article would pop up stating that her remains had been discovered.
-As I read past articles about Gina Hall, I really became sympathetic to what her family has gone through.
-“Closure” is an over-used term these days, but the fact that Gina's body was never found and she was never given a proper burial is still painful to her family, even four decades later.
-They have never had closure.
 My motivation for the book is that maybe, bringing attention to the ongoing search for her body might somehow inspire someone to come forward to the police with some age-old lead that could somehow lead to the discovery of her remains.

 Q: So, you actually think the book could help lead to the discovery of Gina Hall’s remains?

-A: Yes, I think there is a chance.
-And the current Radford Police Lieutenant, Andy Wilburn, who has re-opened the search for Gina's body -- as well as the old police investigators from 1980 -- have all told me they hope the book's publicity results in someone coming forward with some key piece of information.
-For her remains to be found would finally bring that sense of closure to her family and all the law enforcement personnel who have spent so much time searching for her.
-Amazingly, it was a book about the Golden State Killer, "I'll be Gone In The Dark," by Michelle McNamara that kept that case in the public eye and spurned television documentaries and public interest that kept the pressure on law enforcement to keep working that case.
-And that led to the recent arrest of the killer, Joseph DeAngelo.
+A: Yes, the book has helped generate some new leads.
+A Radford Police Lieutenant, Andy Wilburn, re-opened the search for Gina's body and has stated he has received calls with new tips.
+Old police investigators from 1980 have told me they think the book's publicity could result in someone coming forward with some key piece of information.
+For her remains to be found would finally bring some sense of closure.
+Interestingly, it was a book about the Golden State Killer, "I'll be Gone In The Dark," by Michelle McNamara that kept that case in the public eye and spurned television documentaries and public interest that kept the pressure on law enforcement to keep working that case.
+And that led to the arrest of the killer, Joseph DeAngelo.

-Q: What is it that makes this a “Landmark Case” … even 40 years later?
+Q: What is it that makes this a “Landmark Case?"

-A: It was the first case in Virginia history in which someone was convicted of murder without a body,
+A: It was the first time in Virginia history that someone was convicted of murder without a body,

 an eyewitness or a confession.
 And only the fourth time in United States history -- one of the previous three "no body" convictions being a Charles Manson murder in 1969.
 Think how difficult it is for a prosecutor to first prove that the missing person is dead and then prove that the suspect killed them.
 If you're a defense attorney, all you have to do is raise reasonable doubt with the jury that the victim is dead.
 And (Commonwealth Attorney) Everett Shockley got this conviction in the pre-DNA era, 1980.
 Just an amazing prosecutorial job.
 The Epperly case set an important legal precedent that has given Virginia prosecutors the confidence to pursue these type of no-body murder convictions in the years since.
 Since the Epperly conviction, Virginia prosecutors and judges and even appeals judges have cited this case many times.
 This case was also referenced in the Charlottesville-area murders of Hannah Graham, and Morgan Harrington, before their bodies were found.
 Law schools have used Epperly v Commonwealth as a case study, as has the Virginia State Police training academy.
 The case was also the first time in Virginia courtroom history that tracking dog testimony was allowed into evidence.
 An interesting side note is that the tracking dog handler who testified against Epperly -- John Preston -- was discredited a few years later and believed to be a fraud in subsequent cases.
 This gave Epperly grounds for an appeal -- he appealed his conviction all the way to the U.S. Supreme Court -- but the conviction was upheld.